Reinis-FRP/test-gitbooks/developers/optimistic-oracle-v3/data-asserter.md

 To initialize the state variables of the contract, the constructor takes two parameters:

 1. `_defaultCurrency` parameter in the constructor identifies the token used for bonds of data assertions.
 This token should be approved as whitelisted UMA collateral.
 Please check [Approved Collateral Types](../../resources/approved-collateral-types.md) for production networks or call `getWhitelist()` on the [Address Whitelist](https://github.com/UMAprotocol/protocol/blob/master/packages/core/contracts/common/implementation/AddressWhitelist.sol) contract for any of the test networks.
-Note that the deployed Optimistic Oracle V3 instance already has its `defaultCurrency` added to the whitelist, so it can also be used by the DataAsserter contract.
+Note that the deployed Optimistic Oracle V3 instance already has its `defaultCurrency` added to the whitelist, so it can also be used by the Data Asserter contract.
 Alternatively, you can approve a new token address with `addToWhitelist` method in the Address Whitelist contract if working in a sandboxed UMA environment.
 2. `_optimisticOracleV3` is used to locate the address of UMA Optimistic Oracle V3.
 Address of `OptimisticOracleV3` contact can be fetched from the relevant [networks](https://github.com/UMAprotocol/protocol/tree/master/packages/core/networks) file, if you are on a live network, or you can provide your own contract instance if deploying UMA Oracle contracts in your own sandboxed testing environment.

 ```solidity